 Source: Inspiritive NLP Glossary.

-Spacial Marking is consistently using different areas of space for different actions to associate location with action.
+Spacial Marking is consistently using different areas of space for different actions to associate a location with action.